I Met a Girl Once. She Said She Loved Mountains

 I dozed off only to be woken early morning by her shuffling as she gathered her belongings for Naxos.

-I thought about getting up to but for what?
+I thought about getting up too, but for what?
 Another goodbye?
 A hug?
 No, that would be too much and not enough, all at the same time.

-I closed my eyes and drifted off.
+I met a girl once.
+She said she loved mountains.
 She slipped into my world in my slumber and slipped out the same way.

 In between, something near perfect.